SigaretovEdu/comptest/README.md

 `TL` - your solution worked for too long and hit time limit

-`UK` - there is no expected output for this solution, so result is UNKNOWN
+`UK` - there is no expected output for this case, so result is UNKNOWN

 # `.test` file format